-Roasted Eggplant with zaatar, served over rice or grains with tahini yogurt sauce, tomatoes, herbs, and Greek olives.
+This Middle Eastern roasted eggplant is baked until tender with za’atar, then served over rice with a creamy tahini yogurt sauce, tomatoes, herbs, and Greek olives.
 Vegan, gluten-free, video.

 If you are irritated by every rub, how will your mirror be polished? ~ Rumi~